onyx-platform/engraver/README.md

 > No cached contents found.
 ```

 Oops!
 What's happened?
-Engraver caches knowledge about provisioned clusters locally in the `.engraver` folder (the cache shouldn't be checked into version control to avoid merge conflicts).
+Engraver caches knowledge about provisioned clusters locally in the `.engraver` folder (the cache shouldn't be checked into version control to avoid merge conflicts, and it is put into the `.gitignore` by default).
 Certain commands automatically update the local cache for you.
 Since we haven't run such a command yet, we'll need to update the cache ourselves:

 ```
 $ engraver machines cache --cluster-id dev